The term is a combination of the word “chorea” and the word “athetosis.”

 Choreoathetosis is considered a chronic and more dangerous movement disorder, as this condition directly affects the muscles, joints, bones, and tissues.

-Patients suffering from choreoathetosis have to struggle to move properly and naturally.
+Patients suffering from choreoathetosis have to struggle to move correctly and naturally.

 Choreoathetosis can be very serious and can cause permanent disability in the patient.